gabriel-vasile/mimetype/README.md

 There are quick [examples](EXAMPLES.md) and [GoDoc](https://godoc.org/github.com/gabriel-vasile/mimetype) for full reference.

-## Supported MIME types
-See [supported mimes](supported_mimes.md) for the list of detected MIME types.
-If support is needed for a specific file format, please open an [issue](https://github.com/gabriel-vasile/mimetype/issues/new/choose).

 ## Structure
 **mimetype** uses an hierarchical structure to keep the MIME type detection logic.